 Twenty hours weekly of on-the-job supervised experience applying counseling theories and practices.
 Addiction Counselor Competencies are used as a framework for assessment.
-Prerequisite: 30 hours of ACED or CDEP courses including ACED 136 or CDEP 135 and consent of instructor's permission.
+Prerequisite: 30 hours of ACED or CDEP courses including ACED 136 or CDEP 135 and ACED 122, possession of the WA state CDPT credential and instructor's permission.
 [GE]